adyingdeath/deco/readme.md

 Deco is a newly designed language specifically for creating Minecraft datapacks.
 It follows a progressive design philosophy, meaning that original Minecraft datapacks and mcfunction files are valid Deco code, allowing you to gradually incorporate Deco syntax to leverage its power.

+**Note:** Original datapacks (including all mcfunction files, pack.mcmeta, etc.) can be processed through Deco compilation.
+This means you can make a copy of your existing datapack or the one you're currently working on, and start leveraging Deco's features by simply creating a `.deco` file within it, without needing to make **ANY CHANGES** to any other files!
+Start your Deco journey, right now!

 Deco is currently under development.
 The current version supports tick, load, and function tags, as well as onPlaceBlock event binding.

 ## Table of Contents